github/training-kit/paths/merge-conflict/00-intro.md

 sidebar:
   nav: "merge-conflicts"
 main-content: |
   You might have heard the term _merge conflict_ in hushed whispers from another Git user.
-Maybe you have encountered one yourself and had to Google your way out.
+Maybe you've encountered one yourself and had to Google your way out.
 You might also just be exploring everything Git has to offer and have no idea what a merge conflict is.

   This course is designed for all of you.
 We demystify the merge conflict and, through a series of examples, prepare you to face off against the evil merge conflict and be the hero of the day!

   ![louise saying yes yes yes yes yes](https://media.giphy.com/media/xdeQFr16i4y64/giphy.gif)

-  In this course, we have created a few conflicts for you to resolve in a sample repository.
+  In this course, we've created a few conflicts for you to resolve in a sample repository.
 This repository contains a [GitHub Pages](https://pages.github.com/) powered [resume](https://github.com/jglovier/resume-template).
-That means, when you finish this course, you will have more than a few merge conflicts under your belt.
-You will also have a shiny new resume.
+That means, when you finish this course, you'll have more than a few merge conflicts under your belt.
+You'll also have a shiny new resume.

   Don't worry.
 When you're all done, we'll provide instructions for polishing your resume and getting it ready to share with others.